PPML/tabby/utilities/inst/faq.md

 # Frequently Asked Questions (FAQ)

-#### **How are modeled interventions different from sensitivity analyses? **

-Modeled interventions are hypothetical scenarios based on possible adjustments to global tuberculosis policies, while sensitivity analyses are scenarios used for comparison that may be unrealistic.

 #### **How do I export data from Tabby? **

 Tabby users are able to download the data visualizations that they